tasal9/ZamAI/Building-Neovim.md

       - Right-click _CMakeLists.txt → Delete Cache_.
       - Right-click _CMakeLists.txt → Generate Cache_.

-Note: If you want to build from the command line (i.e. invoke the `cmake` commands yourself), make sure you have the Visual Studio environment variables properly set -- with the Visual Studio Developer Command Prompt, or `Import-VisualStudioVars` from [this PowerShell module](https://github.com/Pscx/Pscx).
+**Note**: If you want to build from the command line (i.e. invoke the `cmake` commands yourself), make sure you have the Visual Studio environment variables properly set -- with the Visual Studio Developer Command Prompt, or `Import-VisualStudioVars` from [this PowerShell module](https://github.com/Pscx/Pscx).
 This is to make sure that `luarocks` finds the Visual Studio installation, and doesn't fall back to MinGW with errors like `'mingw32-gcc' is not recognized as an internal or external command`.

 ## Windows / CLion